Joe + Belle

-Joe + Belle is a 2011 dark romantic comedy film directed by Veronica Kedar about a drug dealer called Joe and a suicidal psychopath called Belle.
+Joe + Belle is a 2011 Israeli black romantic comedy film co-written and directed by Veronica Kedar.
+It is about a drug dealer called Joe and a suicidal psychopath called Belle.

 Plot

 Joe (Veronica Kedar) is a drug dealer who was born in New York City but lives in Israel.
 She travels from Bangkok to Tel Aviv smuggling drugs.
 Joe delivers the drugs to Abigail (Romi Aboulafia) who tells her to meet at the club 'Dark Eighties' later that night in order to sell the drugs.
 Belle (Sivan Levy) a patient staying at Tel Aviv Psychiatric Hospital is released into the care of her mother (Florence Bloch), yet after learning that her parents got rid of her pet 'Fred' she runs away.
 She climbs onto the roof of a building and strips off her clothes to commit suicide.
 Before jumping she notices an open window and decides to go inside.
 After getting close to the window she finds it is in fact closed but she smashes it and goes inside anyway.

 When Joe arrives home to her apartment, she hears noises in her bathroom.
 Armed with a guitar she goes in to find the suicidal Belle lying in her bathtub with a razor in her hand.
 Belle is immediately smitten by Joe and talks her into allowing her to go to 'Dark Eighties' together, although she still carries the razor around with her.
 At the club Joe tries to leave Belle but she follows her home again.
 Once back home Joe locks Belle outside, but she knocks on the door continuously until Joe lets her in.
 When Joe goes out for cigarettes Belle looks around the kitchen for food but finds a gun hidden inside the microwave which she trades for her razor and then goes to sleep on the couch.
 Joe's ex-boyfriend Matan (Yotam Ishay) arrives at the apartment and mistakes the sleeping Belle for Joe.
 Belle wakes up when Matan kisses her feet and she pulls out the gun, he tries to talk her into giving him the gun but she just shoots him instead.
 Joe arrives to find Matan on the ground and she takes the gun from Belle, but when Matan suddenly wakes up she shoots him in shock, killing him.
 Abigail, who is waiting for her boyfriend Matan to return home, thinks he may be cheating on her with Joe and leaves a threatening voice mail on his answer machine.